-- Study Assistants are available during working hours for face to face support, and questions can be sent via email to be answered by the next available assistant. - Study Assistants also offer small group workshops on particular study skills for example: referencing; researching a subject; effective internet searching, etc.

-Staff are appropriately trained and keep up to date by attending regular updating sessions.
+- Senior Learning Facilitators are available during working hours for face to face and remote support, and questions can be sent via email to learningresources@sheffcol.ac.uk or LRCteam@sheffcol.ac.uk they will be answered by the next available assistant. - Senior Learning Facilitators also offer small group workshops on particular study skills for example: referencing; researching a subject; effective internet searching, etc. We also have a Study Skills Google Classroom page kmtfsoe - Staff are appropriately trained and keep up to date by attending regular updating sessions.